bisqwit/TinyDeflate/README.md

 template<typename InputFunctor, typename RandomAccessIterator>
 int Deflate(InputFunctor&& input, RandomAccessIterator&& target_begin, RandomAccessIterator&& target_end); // (1) (5) (8)

+// These are the same as the first six,
+// but instead of an input functor, they use an input iterator.

 template<typename InputIterator, typename OutputFunctor>
 int Deflate(InputIterator&& input, OutputFunctor&& output); // (2) (7) (9)